rush-db/rushdb/docs/docs/python-sdk/records/get-records.md

 - Learn about [data aggregation capabilities](../../concepts/search/aggregations)
 - Understand [pagination and sorting options](../../concepts/search/pagination-order)
 - Discover how to filter by [record labels](../../concepts/search/labels)
+- Learn about the [`SearchResult](../python-reference/search-result.md) class returned by find operations
 - See how to use [Records API](../../python-sdk/records/create-records.md) for other operations